allbizsupplies/thunderbird-quicktext-templates/README.md

 - `scripts.xml`, which imports the `Template` script.
 This is the only file that is always required.
 - `templates/Account notifications.xml`, the templates for customer account notifications.
 - `templates/Internal accounts.xml`, the templates for internal communications with our accounts manager.
+- `templates/Internal requisitions.xml`, the templates for internal requisitions from our purchasing manager.
 - `templates/Print order notifications.xml`, the templates for sending notifications to print customers.
 - `templates/Stat order notifications.xml`, the templates for sending notifications to office supplies (stationery) customers.
 - `templates/Supplier requests.xml`, the templates for sending generic requests to suppliers.